NeverNight/ServicesFromWSDL/ServicesFromWSDL/Readme.txt

 If you DELETED an existing entity:
 - generate all files with ServicesFromWSDL (see above)
-- delete the corrsponding class file in Xcode (select "move to trash" in the confirmation dialog)
+- delete the corresponding class file in Xcode (select "move to trash" in the confirmation dialog)

 If you changed the name of an existing entity: follow the steps above to ADD a new file AND follow the steps to remove the file with the old name